Majority dynamics and the median process: connections, convergence and some new conjectures: Marginal measures

 Our first example is the complete graph $K_{N}$.
 In this case, the dynamics reduces to agreeing with the median of the initial opinions after the first ring of each vertex, so it is possible to obtain an explicit expression to $\mu_{t}$, according to whether the clock at a distinguished vertex rang or not.

 \begin{prop} Conjectures~\ref{conj:monotonicity} and~\ref{conj:unimodularity} are true for the complete graph $K_{N}$. \end{prop}

 \begin{proof} In order to obtain an explicit expression for $\mu_{t}$, we use the duality between majority and median dynamics provided by Proposition~\ref{prop:coupling}.
-We declare that a vertex $y$ has opinion 1 at time $t$ if $\eta_{t}(y) \leq \alpha$ and opinion 0 otherwise.
+We declare that a vertex $y$ has opinion 1 at time $t$ if $\eta_{t}(y) \leq \alpha$ and opinion 0 otherwise\footnote{Even though this choice might seem counterintuitive at a first glance, notice that it provides a monotone coupling between different initial conditions: as the value of $\alpha$ increases, more and more sites receive opinion one and this is preserved by the dynamics.}.

 Majority dynamics on the complete graph enjoys the very special property that every vertex fixates after its first ring, and it coincides with the majority of the opinions.
 This fact will be fundamental for us in order to compute $\mu_{t}$, since we can split this probability according to whether the vertex $x$ rings or not before time $t$.